-Bone Mineral Density Test + Interpretation of Result with Orthopaedic Specialist @
+Bone Mineral Density Test + Interpretation of Result with Specialist @ $168.
+For Osteoporosis Check.

 What is a Bone Mineral Density Test?

 A bone mineral density (BMD) test measures the density of minerals (such as calcium) in your bones using a special X-ray.
 This information is used to estimate the strength of your bones.

 Bone is a living tissue.
 As we age, we will lose some bone mass.
 Bones naturally gets thinner (known as osteopaenia) as you grow older because the process of making new bone is slower than the breaking down of the existing bone.
 As soon as this happens, our bones lose calcium and minerals and become lighter and more porous.
 This results our bones to become weak and prone to fractures.

 If left untreated, loss of bones mass gets further, osteopaenia leads to osteoporosis.
 So the thicker and stronger your bones are, the chances of getting osteoporosis is lower.
 Osteoporosis can occur in men and women older than age 65.
 Osteopaenia can occur in men and women older than age 45.

 You can take steps to increase your bone density and strength and reduce your chances of having a fracture.
 Ways to increase bone density and strength include combination of taking calcium and vitamin D supplements with exercise (such as brisk walking), and taking medicines to improve your body’s absorption of calcium.